1. What is the confidence gap?

 There are very few programmes available to 1st year students on a 4-year course.
 This programme allows you to maximise your potential early on and exposes you to several industry professionals, which can help you confidently take your career in any direction you feel is the right one for you.

 3. Where will the programme take place?

 The HerCapital programme has been designed to fit around your timetable schedule and most of the training will be on campus.
-During the academic year, there will be 2x in-person professional development workshops (topics: personal branding, confidence building, networking, navigating mentorship relationships and much more) on 27th November 2017 and 21st March 2018 (during the Easter break).
-During the 2018 summer break, there will be more in-person interaction and training with industry professionals.
+During the academic year, there will be 2x in-person professional development workshops in London (topics: personal branding, confidence building, networking, navigating mentorship relationships and much more).
+During the summer break, there will be more in-person interaction and training with industry professionals.
 Training will include coding workshops and interactive case studies with industry professionals.
+We will also aim for all HerCapital Associates to secure and complete an internship over the summer.
 There will also be a final networking event in London.